 The vampire towered over him.
 "What are you talking about?
-I want to unload the coffin and the bier from your truck and take them to the cellar.
+I want to unload the coffin from your truck and take it to the cellar.
 Now, go!"
 He pushed the idiot servant toward the front entrance.

 Grumbling to himself, Willie trudged back to the pickup, climbed into the bed and proceeded to untie the tarp.
 He looked up at the melancholy old mansion silhouetted against the moonlit sky.

 "Great.
 Another fuckin' house with no television."

 (8) Roger is quoting Cecily from The Importance of Being Earnest by Oscar Wilde